- Health: Well-being 10

 Prerequisite: Completion of one or more AP class (or equivalent) in the area of study, approval of a subject specialist and completion of an application process

 In the first semester, students meet four times a cycle.
 During semester II, students meet with the class teacher once a cycle and subject specialist once a cycle.

 This course is designed to allow students to pursue a topic of choice at the college research level.
 Initially, students study the concept of knowledge and the research process.
 Introductory units are designed around metacognition and critical thinking.
-Students investigate the concept of knowledge from a variety of viewpoints, including philosophical, ethical, historical and cultural.
 Students also develop their academic writing skills and have exposure to academic debate and presentations.
 The remainder of the course allows students to further develop their research skills and writing.
 Individuals develop a thesis, which they investigate from a research basis under the guidance of a subject specialist mentor.
 The culmination of the class is a public presentation, an individual research paper and a self-reflection on the process.